GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/README.md

 > View the full [Build a CI/CD pipeline using GitHub Actions, Terraform, CX as Code, and Archy](https://developer.mypurecloud.com/blueprints/) article on the Genesys Cloud Developer Center.
 This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.

+This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.

 This blueprint also demonstrates how to:

 * Set up a GitHub Action CI/CD pipeline to execute a CX-as-Code deployment